nghianguyentek/english/vocabulary/s/stigma-n.md

 ## 1.

-### a mark or disgrace associated with a particular circumstance, quality, or person
+### a mark of disgrace associated with a particular circumstance, quality, or person

+xấu hổ

 shame, disgrace, dishonour, stain, taint, blot, blot on one's escutcheon, blemish, brand, mark, slur, smirch